XpiritBV/mini-hacks/Set-VSTS-Build-Quality/Readme.md

 - Navigate to the Release Hub
 - Create a new Release Definition based on the Empty template and based on the build you just created
 - Rename the environment to test and assign a approver for this environment
-- Add a
--  task and switch to Inline Powershell
+- Add a Powershell task and switch to Inline Powershell
 - Change the message from "Hello World!" into Approved
 - Start a new Release and approve it!